Cytology

 -

-Gdynia: during a visit to the gynaecologist, the material for the examination is taken by the doctor.
+Gdynia: During a visit to the gynaecologist, the material for the test is taken by the doctor.
 To make an appointment for a cytological examination, contact us (tel.
 500 900 888).